Empowering yourself… What does that even look like?

 Take the time to write out ALL the questions you have about yourself, your life, your experiences.

 Even if they are angry, hurtful, enraged questions.
-Even if it is just ‘Why the fuck did I have to go through this!!!’ or ‘Why am I being punished?!!’
+Even if it is just ‘Why the did I have to go through this!!!’ or ‘Why am I being punished?!!’

-Or you might have calmer questions too – ‘Should I seek out a new job?’ or ‘Should I follow through on this business idea I have?’.
+You might have calmer questions too – ‘Should I seek out a new job?’ or ‘Should I follow through on this business idea I have?’.

 Write it down and close the book again.